 These breeds are often called Molosser dog breeds, the Molosser comes from a very ancient dog lineage.
 They were bred from ancient times to guard livestock, homes, and owners.
 They are different from the herders, which use predatory tactics to herd a group of animals from one area to the next.

-The LGD’s (Livestock Guardians Dogs) never use predatory tactics on the animals they are guarding so long as they’ve properly introduced and trained.
+The LGD’s (Livestock Guardians Dogs) never use predatory tactics on the animals they are guarding so long as they’ve been properly introduced and trained.

 The LGD’s instinct is to protect their pack and training helps to acclimate them to recognize the flock or herd as part of their pack.
 From there the natural protective instinct takes over and they are a loyal protector for life.